Modern slavery statement for financial year 2017/18

 Our key internal risk is the employment of staff where we recruit through reputable Agencies on a temporary basis.
 We ensure the agencies are meeting their obligations to paying the staff under our charge the appropriate rate.

-In addition, we ensure that our suppliers have met the requirements of the Modern Slavery Act by conducting our own audits and requiring declaration from the supplier on compliance.
-Our primary high risk is our suppliers from outside the UK but we apply the same requirement to our whole supply chain.
+We carry out a risk assessment to identify who we consider to be high risk suppliers and we ensure that these suppliers meet the requirements of the Modern Slavery Act by conducting our own audits and requiring declaration from the supplier on compliance.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include: